ApryseSDK/pdftron-react-native/API.md

 #### showQuickNavigationButton
 bool, optional, defaults to true, Android only

-Defines whether the quick navigation buttons buttons will appear in the viewer.
+Defines whether the quick navigation buttons will appear in the viewer.

 ```js
 <DocumentView